toddgaunt/bastionburrow.com/content/thoughts-on-meditation-ater-establishing-a-daily-practice.md

 meditation especially.

-At the same time there are charlatans that play on these exaggerations of meditation that are used in media.
-People are fooled into believing meditation will cure their cancer or give them the ability to literally fly or have super strength.
+At the same time there are charlatans that play on these exaggerations of meditation that are portrayed in media.
+People are fooled into believing meditation will cure their cancer or give them the ability to fly or have super strength.
 Some claim it is miracle solution to all psychological and medical issues that crop up in life or that it is the key to wealth and success.
 All of these miss the point of meditation entirely.
 They stem from a kernel of